michael-fa/telepawn/README.md

 ## :construction: EARLY ALPHA

-The whole project is still in its super early alpha, meaning there will be many changes and if you are not experienced in PAWN Scripting you should come back later!
-Leave a watch!
+The whole project is still in its alpha, meaning there will be many changes and if you are not somewhat familiar with PAWN Scripting you should come back later.
+You can test stuff, read the [Wiki](https://github.com/michael-fa/telepawn/wiki) for easy entry. ** Just keep in mind that functions and other things may change are be removed completely, so keep the bot updated.

 ## Testers
 The current RELEASE is meant for experienced scripters and is only for pure testing.